 The high sky background in the far infrared requires careful subtraction.
-That is achieved by chopping with SOFIA's secondary mirror and by nodding the telescope.
-The secondary will chop at 2 Hz to efficiently remove the sky emission.
-To remove residual background not canceled by chopping, the telescope is nodded typically every 30 s either to move the source to the other chop-beam or to an off-position.
-Since the instrument telescope communications and the telescope move take 10 s, a whole nod-cycle takes typically 80 s.
+That is achieved by chopping with SOFIA's secondary mirror and/or by nodding the telescope.

+In the chopped modes (symmetric and asymmetric chop) the secondary chops at 2 Hz to efficiently remove the sky emission.
+To remove residual background not canceled by chopping, the telescope is nodded typically every 30s either to move the source to the other chop-beam or to an off-position.
+Since the instrument telescope communications and the telescope move take 8s, a whole nod-cycle for a symmetrically chopped observation typically takes 76s.
+In the unchopped modes (OTF and total power) integration times vary between 10 and 30s to ensure a sufficiently short nod interval.